Teaching sites - Cape Winelands Training Complex

 Clinical academic program

-Within the sub-district to which the registrar is allocated, registrars will be mentored and supervised by the resident Family Physician (FP) and supported by the FP at the District hospital.
-At Worcester Hospital there is a Family Medicine department; at both Paarl and Worcester hospitals there are the following specialist services surgery, anaesthetics, obstetrics and gynaecology, paediatrics, internal medicine, orthopaedics, psychiatry, ENT and ophthalmology.
+Worcester Hospital has a Family Medicine division, while Paarl and Worcester hospitals have specialist services like surgery, anaesthetics, obstetrics and gynaecology, paediatrics, internal medicine, orthopaedics, psychiatry, ENT and ophthalmology.

-The program will be developed based on the previous experience and specific learning needs (clinical skills needed and those required by the online family medicine modules) of the individual registrar.
-It is expected that the registrar will give patient reports, seek advice, receive feedback and have skills demonstrated on a daily basis with their supervisor as the need arises.
-In addition registrars will have more formal meetings with their supervisors on a regular basis to establish their learning agenda, monitor progress, present patients and reflect on their communication skills.
-A monthly meeting for all registrars in the CWD complex is arranged by the district FP.
+The training programme is developed based on the registrar's previous experience and specific learning needs (clinical skills needed and those required by the online family medicine modules).
+The registrar is expected to give patient reports, seek advice, receive feedback and to acquire skills through clinical observation.
+In addition, registrars will have formal meetings with their supervisors on a regular basis to establish their learning agenda, to monitor progress, present patients and reflect on their communication skills.
+Registrars attend a monthly meeting as arranged by the CWD FP, Dr Colette Gunst.
+She is the CWD Training Complex Coordinator.

 The registrar is employed at the Sub-District Office and not at a single facility.
-Due to operational requirements and service delivery needs it may be possible that you be placed at, or rotated to, other Hospitals/Facilities within the Cape Winelands Health District during your registrarship.
+Due to operational requirements and service delivery needs, it may be possible that you will be placed at, or rotated to, other Hospitals/PHC Facilities within the Sub-District during your registrarship.
 You will be consulted prior to any decision being implemented.
 Registrars sign a 4-year contract under the agreed terms and conditions of the Province.